SPRIME01/personal_assistant/README.md

 personal_assistant-
 ===================

-attempt tp create a virtual personal assistant with human like intelligence .. just to aid the living..
+attempt to create a virtual personal assistant with human like intelligence .. just to aid the living..